atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 ##### What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 See [out of scope](#out-of-scope) section above.

-## Even more TODOs 😇

-- What happens if I'm currently a guest and I click to invite someone to a portal?